Manuka Honey Guide: How It Can Help With Gut Health, Insomnia, Allergies & More

 How Manuka honey supports your immune system.

 Multiple studies have concluded that Manuka honey is great for your immune system.
-The delicious elixir contains flavonoids, a family of antioxidants known to be highly anti-inflammatory.
-Furthermore, one study showed that Manuka honey stimulated immune cells, while another study concluded that it may help inhibit the production of pro-inflammatory cytokines.
+The delicious elixir contains flavonoids22, a family of antioxidants known to be highly anti-inflammatory23.
+Furthermore, one study24 showed that Manuka honey stimulated immune cells, while another study concluded1 that it may help inhibit the production of pro-inflammatory cytokines.

 We suggest swallowing some honey when your throat gets sore, or combining it with apple cider vinegar to cure a cold.
 If you want to get fancy, stir it in your homemade fire cider and drink a shot each morning as a preventive measure.
 Cheers!